philipturner/metal-experiment-1/README.md

 - 7) Perform "constant folding" of extremely tiny tensors on the CPU, before submitting to the GPU
 - 8) Generate a graph in-flight, fuse non-adjacent unary operations, fuse binary/ternary operations into unary operation chains

 > You may notice some wierd commit messages being just "z".
-It is easy to type "z" on a keyboard when submitting a commit message to synchronize your work with the cloud.
-Alternatively, I could close-source this repo to prevent the informal commit messages from being public.
-But the downsides of that approach are much greater.
+It is easy to type "z" on a keyboard when submitting a commit message to synchronize my work with the cloud.
+This was originally a private repo, so I am not trying to make it look formal.